eakwichs/django-tutorial/README.md

 >>> c = q.choice_set.filter(choice_text__startswith='Just hacking')
 >>> c.delete()
 ```
-- To exit the Python shell, use this command:<br>
+- To exit the Python shell, use this command:

 `exit()`

 ### Introducing the Django Admin

 **Creating an admin user**
 - First we’ll need to create a user who can login to the admin site.
-Run the following command:<br>
+Run the following command:

 `python3.7 manage.py createsuperuser`
-- Enter your desired username and press enter.<br>
+- Enter your desired username and press enter.

 `Username: admin`
-- You will then be prompted for your desired email address:<br>
+- You will then be prompted for your desired email address:

 `Email address: admin@example.com`
 - The final step is to enter your password.
-You will be asked to enter your password twice, the second time as a confirmation of the first.<br>
+You will be asked to enter your password twice, the second time as a confirmation of the first.
 ```
 Password: **********
 Password (again): *********